 CAPTAIN WILLIAM RICHARDS CAPTAIN J. DAVIES "BODINA"

 The villagers’ resourcefulness knew no bounds, even developing a unique boat design to cope with the storm beach conditions.
 Borth fishing boats were up to 25 feet long in length with a small transom.
 They had three masts, two of which were removable.
 The centre mast was taken down when the fish laden nets were pulled in to the boat.
 This also accommodated the hazardous backward rowing procedure through the surf, on to the shallow beach.
 Boat launching from Borth beach is not for the faint hearted; nor is returning.
-One of Captain Davies Maesteg’s antecedents drowned with other Borth men whilst returning from herring fishing around 1840.
-Perhaps he was part of the crew of the fishing boat Ruth that was wrecked near Aberwennol on a stormy night.
-According to one source, this was the event that led to the naming of Craig Y Wylfa.
+One of Captain Davies Maesteg’s antecedents drowned with other Borth men whilst returning from herring fishing around 1830.
+He was part of the crew of the fishing boat Ruth that was wrecked near Aberwennol on a stormy night.
+One source suggests this was the event that led to the naming of Craig Y Wylfa which I very much doubt as this high vantage point had been used as a lookout for centuries.
 Even the most experienced boatmen can succumb to accidents.
 In November of 1871, there was a near disaster as ten Borth boats were caught in a storm.
 Although some landed safely, three were swamped, and a crewmember of the Mary Ann nearly drowned as he became entangled in nets under the overturned boat.
 Luckily, villagers were waiting anxiously for their return and they rushed into the surf to untangle and save the half drowned man.
 At the time an Aberystwyth fishing boat, the Fire Fly, had to risk beaching at Borth, from where it signaled to the searching Aberystwyth lifeboat that they were safe ashore.